-It is relevant to note that the activity data (km.vehicle) for business travel by taxi/uber was estimated from the monetary expenditure for each trip, as direct data on trips length was not available for the Assessment.
-As such, the cost of each trip was used to estimate the corresponding travelled distance according to a set of sources available online (Taxifarefinder.com, Numbeo.com, Taxihowmuch.com).
+Taxi or uber rides were limited to extremely short trips on average (about 26 km distance).
+It is relevant to note that the activity data (kmvehicle) for business travel by taxi/uber was estimated from the monetary expenditure for each trip, as direct data on trips length was not available for the Assessment.
+As such, the cost of each trip was used to estimate the corresponding travelled distance according to a set of sources available online

+(Taxifarefinder.com, Numbeo.com, Taxihowmuch.com).
 Such estimation carries a significant amount of uncertainty, but it is not believed to affect the overall results of this Assessment, as emissions from this type of activity are low among other Scope 3 emissions sources.
+However, total emissions from this type of activity were not significant when compared to other activities in Scope 3.